 This is what I usually do since I struggle with insulin resistance.
 I try to keep my servings of rice pretty low and instead have more vegetables on the side or if I have cauliflower, make half of the rice – cauliflower rice as I did here.
 This simple change makes a huge difference for your blood sugar, yet tastes pretty similar.

 - Keep an eye on your rice for the water content – you don’t want it to burn on the bottom!

 - If you want to use stock and not water, you’re welcome to do it here!

 - The rice was super tasty with the cheese, but if you’re eating dairy-free, you totally can skip it.

 - Spice it up!
 Add some crushed red pepper or your favorite spicy sauce if you’re more adventurous!

-We, 3 people, ate everything in one night and did have seconds and honestly, not that many vegetables on the side.
-So this makes a lot, can’t tell you how many servings though.
-I hope you enjoy this salmon and shrimp risotto, if you do try it!
+We, 3 people, ate everything in one night and did have seconds with some vegetables on the side.
+So this risotto recipe makes a ton.
+I hope you enjoy the salmon and shrimp risotto as well if you do try it!

 - 1 lb/450g shrimp, peeled and deveined*